 Examples include Microsoft’s Azure and Salesforce’s Force.com.

-Microsoft believes that PaaS has the best potential to rise and therefore has an offering called Windows Azure Platform which includes Windows Azure, SQL Azure and App Fabric.
-But besides these it also has lot of offerings under its cloud.
+Microsoft believes that PaaS has the best potential to rise and therefore has an offering called Windows Azure Platform which includes Windows Azure, SQL Azure, and App Fabric.
+But besides these, it also has a lot of offerings under its cloud.

-Some of the names you might heard and some you may have not.
+Some of the names you might hear and some you may have not.
 You must be amazed to see that Microsoft offers such a huge amount of services which is far much richer than any other cloud services vendor.
-For an end user, applications services are quite handy whereas SMEs should look for Software and Platform Services to start small and go big.
+For an end-user, applications services are quite handy whereas SMEs should look for Software and Platform Services to start small and go big.